-Fixing unpermitted construction work Northern Virginia is one of Fairfax Contractor specialties.
+Fixing unpermitted construction work in Northern Virginia is one of Fairfax Contractor’s specialties.
 The problem usually starts when you are selling or buying a house and find that there is unpermitted construction work on that home.
 You will probably find out that there is a problem when you have a home inspection, and the inspector tells you that there is unpermitted work on your Northern Virginia home.
 How in the world are you going to unwind this problem?
-Unquestionably Fairfax Contractor is an expert in fixing unpermitted construction work to make the work legal.
+Fairfax Contractor is an expert in fixing unpermitted construction work to make the work legal.
 Unpermitted construction work will hold up the sale of your home.
-It’s important to hire a licensed VA contractor that has the knowledge on how to correct unpermitted construction work.
-Though there are many licensed contractors in Northern Virginia that have a thorough understanding of unpermitted construction work, unpermitted construction work can be a very complicated process.
-At Fairfax Contractor we have qualified licensed home improvement contractors to fix unpermitted construction work quickly and efficiently.
+It’s important to hire a licensed VA contractor that knows how to correct unpermitted construction work.
+Though many licensed contractors in Northern Virginia have a thorough understanding of unpermitted construction work, unpermitted construction work can be a very complicated process.
+At Fairfax Contractor, we have qualified licensed home improvement contractors to fix unpermitted construction work quickly and efficiently.
 Unpermitted construction is a problem that may also make it extremely difficult to get financing on your home or to get insurance for your Northern Virginia property on how to correct unpermitted construction work.
 If you are a real estate profeIf you are interested in a short sale on your home, you may want to consider fixing any unpermitted construction work that has been done on the home.
-For more information on short sale homes northern Virginia homes check this link
+For more information on short-sale homes in northern Virginia, homes check this link

-If Your home is about ready to close on a sale and unexpectedly a report comes back that there are unpermitted projects on your home.
-If you are running into a problem call us at 703-725-7945 for a quick fix on any unpermitted work.
+If Your home is about to close on a sale and unexpectedly a report comes back that there are unpermitted projects on your home.
+If you are running into a problem, call us at 703-725-7945 for a quick fix on any unpermitted work.